Samsung Galaxy A32

 The Samsung Galaxy A32 is a mid-range Android smartphone developed and manufactured by Samsung Electronics.
 It serves as the successor to the Galaxy A31.
-The phone is similar to its predecessor, but features an upgraded 64 MP main camera.
-The device also comes with a 5G variant with a stripped-down camera and screen (48 MP main camera and PLS TFT display), but with a faster SoC.
+The 5G variant was the first to be announced on 13 January 2021, while the LTE variant was announced subsequently on 26 February 2021.

-The Galaxy A32 5G was the first to be released on 22 January 2021 while the Galaxy A32 was released subsequently on 17 February 2021.
+The A32 is the last phone in the Galaxy A3x series to have a 3.5mm headphone jack and a version with a 4G connectivity.
+In addition, it is also the last in the Galaxy A3x series to be limited to 2 major OS upgrades and 4 years of security updates as later A3x models would have an extended software support.